-reportedly has had to lower its minimum height requirement in order to garner sufficient new recruits.
-Life expectancy has been contracting.
-With the help of the WFP, which had been feeding more than a quarter of North Korea's 23 million people, chronic malnourishment among children reportedly fell from 62% in 1998 to about 37% in 2004.
-About one-third of mothers are considered to be both malnourished and anemic.
+malnourished and anemic.
 The Food and Agriculture Organization of the United Nations estimated that 7.6 million North Koreans were undernourished in the 2002-2004 period.
 North Korea refers to this period of hardship as the "arduous march," an apparent comparison to the "long march" in Chinese revolutionary history.
 In January 2006, Pyongyang ordered the WFP to stop food deliveries to the DPRK, but limited food assistance (about 75,000 tons annually) was resumed after an agreement in May 2006.
 Over the winter of 2007-2008, the abnormally dry and cold weather reportedly has seriously affected the growth of autumn wheat and barley.
 When combined with severe flooding during the summer of 2007, the WFP predicted the DPRK will be short about 1.4 million tons of food in 2008.

+An extensive analysis of the famine in the 1990s concludes that the "ultimate and deepest roots of North Korea's food problems must be found in the very nature of the North Korean economic and political system."
 Since 2002, Pyongyang has allowed some reforms that may ease the economic pressures over the long term.
-In a sense, these reforms legitimized what was already occurring following the collapse of the centrally planned economy.13 The Kim regime refuses to call the economic measures "reforms," but as will be discussed later in this report, that in essence is what they are.
+In a sense, these reforms legitimized what was already occurring following the collapse of the centrally planned economy.
+The Kim regime refuses to call the economic measures "reforms," but as will be discussed later in this report, that in essence is what they are.
+North Korea prefers to characterize the reforms as "utilitarian socialism."
+This includes the introduction domestically of market economy elements (called the July 1, 2001 measures) and in the international arena, the pursuit of normalization of relations with countries that have traditionally been hostile toward their country.

-The DPRK's gross national product in 2006 in purchasing power parity prices (PPP) - prices adjusted to international levels - has been estimated at \$40 billion (CIA estimate) to \$68 billion (Global Insight estimate).
+The DPRK's gross national product in 2007 in purchasing power parity prices (PPP) - prices adjusted to international levels - has been estimated at \$40 billion (CIA estimate).
 This amounts to national income of about \$1,800 to \$2,964 per capita in PPP values or roughly in the range of that of Zimbabwe, Uzbekistan, Bangladesh, or the Sudan.
-This is considerably lower than that of China (\$6,572), 14 Indonesia (\$3,842), or Japan (\$30,821).
-It is also dramatically lower than South Korea's \$21,868 in PPP values or \$16,200 at market
+This is considerably lower than that of China (\$6,572), Indonesia (\$3,842), or Japan (\$30,821).
+It is also dramatically lower than South